rjldg/ECG-CYCU-Project/README.md

-# ECG-CYCU-Project
+# 🚀 ECG-CYCU-Project
-Objective: To build a model that can classify different types of ECG Signals
+This repository contains the working project files in partial fulfillment of the requirements for the CYCU project.